Note:

 Leaving the Solent, heading West

-Monday 21st April We had the option of a 3am start to try and make the Needles channel before the tide changed or a more leisurely start with another night in the Solent before we pushed on West.
+We had the option of a 3am start to try and make the Needles channel before the tide changed or a more leisurely start with another night in the Solent before we pushed on West.
 Which once do you think Katie opted for?
 What’s the hurry – we’ve got six months.
-After a hot shower and a few final boat jobs (replace the old jackstays (lifelines) and hoist the new PSYC burgee (thanks...
+After a hot shower and a few final boat jobs (replace the old jackstays (lifelines) and hoist the new PSYC burgee (thanks Hugh) we left Gosport to blue sky, warm sun and high spirits.

 Read More »